150 — Dunbar’s Number

 4 Dunbar’s number.
 (2023, May 29).
 In Wikipedia. https://en.wikipedia.org/wiki/Dunbar%27s_number

-5 It’s worth noting that the concept of Dunbar’s Number has also been a topic of debate and scrutiny within the scientific community.
+5 It’s worth noting that the concept of Dunbar’s Number has been debated and scrutinised within the scientific community.

 6 Zhou WX, Sornette D, Hill RA, Dunbar RI.
 Discrete hierarchical organization of social group sizes.
 Proc Biol Sci.
 2005 Feb 22;272(1561):439 – 44.